12 Inspiring Civic Engagement Examples [Smart Initiatives]

 All you need to utilize Pinterest to engage citizens and tourists is beautiful photography, and if you live in a beautiful community, which we know you do, you should have plenty of inspiring community images to get you started.
 If you’re wondering how to catalog everything that is beautiful in your community, consider these Pinterest board ideas for local government:

-For more on Pinterest, and how to get started with other social media platforms, such as Facebook, Twitter, YouTube, and Periscope, click here to download our Ultimate Local Government Social Media eBook.
+For more on Pinterest, and how to get started with other community engagement ideas on social media platforms, such as Facebook, Twitter, YouTube, and Periscope, click here to download our Ultimate Local Government Social Media eBook.

 2. Free Home Security Survey, Oak Hill, TN